brunobarretta/brunobarretta/README.md

 ![status](https://img.shields.io/badge/status-up-brightgreen) ![Gender](https://img.shields.io/badge/gender-%F0%9F%A4%B5-lightgrey)

 Hi guys, I'm **Bruno Barretta**.
-I am a FullStack developer from Indaiatuba, Brasil.
+I am a FullStack developer from Indaiatuba, Brazil.
 I lived for 3 years in Japan in a cultural exchange.
 I have some works with **JavaScript**, **TypeScript**, **Node.js**, **Kotlin**, **SQL**, **React**, **Ionic** and **Angular 2+**, contact me if you have same interesting!

 ## 📫 Contact Me on Social Media